KoalasCodeBook/Stepstone-Bot/readme.md

 If you don't want to use Telegram, u can send your self e-mails by Gmail.
 Repalce TeleMessage() function with sendMail() in functions.py.
 Don't forget to change the Sender ID and the Passwort.

 First of all, u have to start run.py
 It will wait for an answer.
-U can run thr process or test some features...
+U can run the process or test some features...

 "email" or "telegram" will send a try message.